Shinkansen: Hokuriku Shinkansen

 The Hokuriku Shinkansen was extended from Kanazawa to Tsuruga on 16 March 2024.

 There are further plans to extend the line from Tsuruga to Osaka, with the Obama-Kyoto route chosen by the government on 20 December 2016, after a government committee investigated the five nominated routes.

 Construction of the extension beyond Tsuruga is not expected to commence before 2030, with a projected 15-year construction period.
 On 6 March 2017 the government committee announced the chosen route from Kyoto to Shin-Osaka is to be via Kyotanabe, with a station at on the Katamachi Line.

-Abandoned interim Gauge Change plans

-To extend the benefits of the Hokuriku Shinkansen to stations west of Tsuruga before the line to Osaka is completed, JR West was working in partnership with Talgo on the development of a Gauge Change Train (CGT) capable of operating under both the 25 kV AC electrification used on the Shinkansen and the 1.5 kV DC system employed on conventional lines.
-A trial of the proposed bogie was undertaken on a purpose-built 180 m gauge-changer at Tsuruga, but it was unsuccessful and the plans were abandoned.
+In July 2026, was selected as the location for the Hokuriku Shinkansen's Kyoto station.

-Tohoku extension/Hokkaido Shinkansen
+Hokkaido Shinkansen

 The Hokkaido Shinkansen forms an extension of the Tohoku Shinkansen north of to Shin-Hakodate-Hokuto Station (north of the Hokkaido city of Hakodate) through the Seikan Tunnel, which was converted to dual gauge as part of the project, opening in March 2016.

 JR Hokkaido is extending the Hokkaido Shinkansen from Shin-Hakodate-Hokuto to to open by 2038.
 The 211.3 km extension will be approximately 76% in tunnels, including major tunnels such as Toshima (~32.675 km) Oshima (~26.5 km), Teine (~26.5 km) and Shiribeshi (~18 km).

-Although an extension from Sapporo to Asahikawa was included in the 1973 list of planned lines, at this time it is unknown whether the Hokkaido Shinkansen will be extended beyond Sapporo.